Hexagon/blog/src/posts/deno-tetris/2023-09-06_building-the-frontend.md

 All required files reside in [assets/static/js](https://github.com/Hexagon/detris/tree/main/assets/static/js).

 That's it for this article!
-In the next one, we'll get into how to implement the single-player mode.
+In the next one, we'll get into the main loop of the game, and start exploring the single-player game mode.

 See you there!